Museum of Contemporary Art Zagreb (outer part of the entrance)

-Dedicated to all young people who work abroad and can’t do their art as much as they want (need).
+The performance is dedicated to all young people who work abroad and cannot do their art as much as they want (need) to.

 By performing, I materialize my stiffness in the environment and society that is mostly indifferent to contemporary creative expressions.
 Shame comes from trying to introduce myself to someone and tell him what I’m doing.
 Shame is also due to the fact that I find it difficult to find a job in my profession.
 In this work I create artifacts of shame and pain by imprinting in my own blood all that makes my identity – things on me and in my bag such as identity card, student index, employment record book, health card, condoms, arts association membership card, as many coins as I have in the wallet, the food I carry in the bag, etc. Some prints will be clear, but most of them will become bloody abstract stains.
 During the printing I will try to present myself to the audience and describe the themes and the focus of my artistic creation.

-I’m repeating after the audience, tightening my neck with a bushy branch.
-When the audience read the 7 pupils rights, I’m telling them to invent a new right, based on their good or bad school experience.
-Afterwards, as a materialized memory of that moment, I’m giving the seeds of corn to the audience to plant somewhere in the garden of the Cultural Center of Pescenica (Zagreb).
+I repeat the statements after audience members, all the while tightening a bushy branch around my neck.
+When the audience are done reading the seven rights of pupils, I tell them to invent a new right based on their experience at school, be it good or bad.
+Afterwards, as materialised memory of that moment, I give out corn seeds to the audience, to be planted somewhere in the yard of the Cultural Centre of Peščenica (Zagreb).

-* right to be informed of all matters pertaining to him/her.
+* the right to be informed of all matters pertaining to them.

-2. * right to counsel and assistance in solving the problem in accordance with his / her best interest.
+* the right to counselling and assistance in solving the problem in accordance with their best interests.

-4. * right to help other pupils in a school institution.
+* the right to assist other pupils at school.

-5. * right to complaint that can be given to the teachers, the director and the school board.
+* the right to make a complaint that can be referred to teachers, the Director, and the School Board.

-6. * right to participate in the work of the pupils school council.
+* the right to participate in the work of the School Council of Pupils.

-* the right to suggest improvement of the educational process and the educational work.
+* the right to suggest improvements in the educational process and work.

-The work is consisting of performances where in front of the audience my collaborator Darko Brajkovic and I are lying covered with a mixture of bay leaves, sage, lavender and lemongrass.
-We are slowing our breathing, sinking into a dream, focusing on the smell of herbs.
-Herbs are covering our head, chest, torso and legs.
-We are relaxing and waiting for a certain memory to be awaken by the smell of herbs.
-In that position we are lying for 15-20 minutes.
-Then, we’re getting up and writing down our experience in a blank book, inviting the audience to do the same.
+The work consists of a series of performances before an audience, in which my collaborator Darko Brajković and I lie down covered in a mixture of bay leaves, sage, lavender and lemongrass.
+Our breathing is slowing down, we are sinking into a dream and focusing on the smell of herbs.
+The herbs cover our heads, chests, torsos, and legs.
+We are relaxing and waiting for a particular memory to be awakened by the smell of herbs.
+We are lying in this position for 15-20 minutes.
+Then we get up and write down our experience in a blank book, while also inviting the audience to do the same.

-Inspiration for this work I have found in Proust’s reflections on time and memory.
-He says that relived time is not gone forever, but can be summon through our senses.
-In this performance we are recalling our memories with the scent of smell.
+I found inspiration for this work in Proust’s reflections on time and memory; he said that time relived is not lost forever and can be summoned through our senses.
+In this performance, we recall our memories with the sense of smell.

-The performance is divided in two parts; first, where I stand quietly for a while in the middle of medicinal and aromatic plants.
-In front of me is the pot with boiling water.
-Suddenly I approach to the pot and … Continue reading →
+Student Center in Zagreb 2014 The performance is divided in two parts; in the first one, I stand quietly for a while, surrounded by medicinal and aromatic plants.
+A pot with boiling water is in front of me.
+All of … Continue reading →